mixelpixel/LambdaSchoolTA/README.md

   ```
   git pull upstream master
   ```
-  ...to pull in the updates.
+  ...to pull in the updates from Lambda School’s GitHub repository to your local Git repository.

-  Also, when you pull in new stuff from Lambda School, git will want a commit message.
+  Also, when you pull in new stuff from Lambda School’s GitHub repo, your local Git repository will want a commit message to log the update.
 The VIM or NANO text editors may pop up at you expecting you to know how to use them.

   VIM is a “mode based” text editor.
 When you encounter it in git
   1) press `i` to enter “Insert” mode (may launch in Insert mode - look to the bottom left of the console display, does it say`— INSERT --`?